-I didn’t find this section particularly user friendly.
-The same paragraph may be used twice, but with a different sentence being tested.
+I didn’t find this section particularly user-friendly.
+The same paragraph may be used twice but with a different sentence being tested.

 For each question in the numerical reasoning section, you will be given four options from which you should choose one correct answer.
-I used the online calculator, an Excel spreadsheet and then an online ratio calculator.
+I used an online calculator, an Excel spreadsheet and then an online ratio calculator.
 These questions were significantly harder than I was expecting.

 In the Logical Reasoning section, you will be presented with some logical questions.
 This was my least favourite section.
 I was getting fatigued and couldn’t be bothered spending the time needed to work out some of the more advanced questions.

 For each question, you will be given six options from which you should choose one correct answer.
 Once you have selected your answer from the available responses your answer will be highlighted.